assignment-delivery/ssh-sweep/README.md

 - If OS access is obtained gather system details.
 - Results should be dumped to a json file.
 - Targets will exceed 200,000 systems.
-- You may use the ssh_sweep.py file as a starting point
+- You may use the ssh_sweep.py file as a starting point.

 *This is open book, but you may be asked to discuss your code during the interview.*

+*Unit testing is not required for this assignment.*